Some Management Advice For Disappointment*

 There is probably nothing external to yourself that will determine your destiny more than the company you keep.
 Some friends will feed your disappointment with words of rage.
 You will be strangely drawn to their affirmation of your disappointment as it feeds a monster within, and your own thoughts will grow increasingly bitter.
 This is Godlessness and it leads to misery.

 There are some friends however who will come along side of you and give you a measure of comfort.
 But they will also help you overcome your disappointment by assisting you in getting beyond it.
 They will have grace for your failures, and will desire what is best in you and for you.
 They can also help you gain some perspective that is outside of yourself and your current trial, and can help you see more clearly the reality that, no matter what the disappointment, not all is lost.

-For this reason it is of the utmost importance that you choose relationships wisely.
+For this reason, it is of the utmost importance that you choose relationships wisely.
 Realize when someone is aggravating a situation, or is helping to heal it.
-And with this in mind, be the friend to others that you need for yourself.
+Also, with this in mind, be the friend to others that you need for yourself when your friend or loved one is walking through disappointment.
 Learn from good friends how to be a good friend and be willing to teach the same in a loving way.

-So, dear children, I wish that I could say that I have lived up to this advice.
+My dear children, I wish that I could say that I have lived up to this advice.
 But, as I am well aware that you know, and that you know that I know, this has not been the case.
 Still, I think that you would agree that I am not the same now as I was, and in fact have grown in my abilities to manage these things also.
 And that’s just it.
-Growth is all that I would ever expect from you, and it is also all that you should expect from yourselves.
+Growth is what I expect from you, and it is also what you should expect from yourselves.
 I pray that God will give you the wisdom early to have success in managing this thing we call our flesh so that your lives will be Godly, and filled with as much happiness as one can expect while living in this sin soaked world.